libsdl-org/SDL/docs/README.md

 - [WinRT](README-winrt.md)

-If you need help with the library, or just want to discuss SDL related issues, you can join the [developers mailing list](http://www.libsdl.org/mailing-list.php)
+If you need help with the library, or just want to discuss SDL related issues, you can join the [SDL Discourse](https://discourse.libsdl.org/), which can be used as a web forum or a mailing list, at your preference.

 If you want to report bugs or contribute patches, please submit them to [our bug tracker](https://github.com/libsdl-org/SDL/issues)